Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Publisher-Experience.md

 ## Change quantity

 Pre-requisite: Set "AcceptSubscriptionUpdates" Key in App config to "True".
-If "False" or Key doesnt exist, updates will be rejected by the webhook.
+If "False" or Key doesn't exist, updates will be rejected by the webhook.

 The update to quantity is applicable only for the plans with *per user* pricing model.

 ![Per user pricing](./images/per-user-plan-pricing.png)

 The record for the plan needs to reflect the *per user* pricing model.
-To update the record, sse the following script as an example / template to update the records in **Plans**
+To update the record, see the following script as an example / template to update the records in **Plans**

 ```sql
 UPDATE Plans SET IsPerUser = 1 WHERE PlanId = '<ID-of-the-plan-as-in-the-offer-in-partner-center>'